-Long lists of subjects in the Navigator can make data entry cumbersome.
-To limit the number subjects displayed in the navigation window, such as to those attending the center that day or to those who are in the stack of forms for data entry, you can specify a subset of subjects by using subject lists.
-You can create as many subject lists as needed and save these lists indefinitely.
+Long lists of participants in the Navigator can make data entry cumbersome.
+To limit the number participants displayed in the navigation window, such as to those attending the center that day or to those who are in the stack of forms for data entry, you can specify a subset of participants by using subject lists.
+You can create as many participant lists as needed and save these lists indefinitely.

-Every Clintrial protocol has a default subject list called All that includes all subjects enrolled in the study.
+Every Clintrial protocol has a default participant list called All that includes all participants enrolled in the study.
 This list cannot be deleted or modified.

-You create and modify subject lists using the List Wizard.
+You create and modify participant lists using the List Wizard.
 The Wizard is a series of dialog boxes to guide you through the steps of entering or modifying list criteria.
-To create a list in the Wizard, select specific subjects to include.
-You can optionally include or exclude subjects based on a SQL restriction.
-You can also create a list that includes or excludes subjects based upon the presence or absence of flags or notes.
+To create a list in the Wizard, select specific participants to include.
+You can optionally include or exclude participants based on a SQL restriction.
+You can also create a list that includes or excludes participants based upon the presence or absence of flags or notes.
 Once created, a list can be modified as needed.